hero-page/hero-ai-package-creator/README.md

 - [License](#license)

 ## Comment
 So to use this package, you'll need an API key for [GPT4](https://openai.com/waitlist/gpt-4-api).
-I'm not sure when they waitlist format will end, and everyone will gain access.
+I'm not sure when the waitlist format will end, and everyone will gain access.
 But till then, I'm happy to create any AI packages you recommend 😊

 If you wanna chat, I'm on [Twitter](https://twitter.com/HeroMeers), [LinkedIn](https://www.linkedin.com/in/meersc/), [Hero](https://hero.page/samir) (most of my work is on Hero)